cseanburns/geo-titles/manuscript/title-manuscript.md

 especially if geographical context plays an important role in a study [@murphy_does_2019].
-For example, articles that include the geographical name "Bangladesh" or "United Kingdom" might tend to attract citations from others in Bangladesh or the United Kingdom, respectively.
+For example, article titles that include geographical names might tend to attract citations from others in the named regions.
-Such localized citations could be a reflection of the article's relevance to that particular context.
+Such localized citations could be a reflection of the article's relevance to that particular context, and future studies could examine the variance in how geographical names are reflected in titles between local/regional journals and international journals.
-Thus, while including a geographical name might lead to a perceived loss of generality and appear less applicable to a broader audience, this disadvantage might be offset by the importance of a study within a region.
+While including a geographical name might lead to a potentially narrower focus and appear less applicable to a broader audience, this disadvantage might be offset by the importance of a study within a region.
-Therefore, future studies of regional author networks could provide insights into the dynamics of regional academic engagement and the impact of local relevance on scholarly communication.
+Future studies of regional author networks could provide insights into the dynamics of regional academic engagement and the impact of local relevance on scholarly communication.